webscreens/screen-enumeration/EXPLAINER.md

 One advantage of async APIs is that they are non-blocking.

 ### **`"display"`** vs `"screen"`
-At the OS level, a "display" represents a unit of rendering space (e.g. an external monitor) and the "screen" represents the singleton universe containing all the displays.
+In OS APIs, a "display" represents a unit of rendering space (e.g. an external monitor) and the "screen" represents the singleton universe containing all the displays.
+Porting this terminology to Web APIs could make the Web APIs clearer to those who are already familiar with the OS APIs.
+The naming issue is complicated, however, by the various interpretations of the phrase "Web-exposed screen area" and the usage of the word "screen" in the existing `Screen` and `Window` interfaces.

+The `Screen` interface uses the word "screen" to represent a unit of rendering space.
+According to the [spec](https://drafts.csswg.org/cssom-view/#web-exposed-screen-information), all screen properties return values that are relative to the area of the "output device", which in practice refers to the window's current monitor.
+For example, `window.screen.width` and `window.screen.height` will return different values if the window is moved between monitors with different dimensions.
+In addition, moving a window from the top-left corner of one monitor to the top-left corner of another monitor will not change the value of `window.screen.top` and `window.screen.left`, which are unstandardized but widely implemented.
+So introducing the OS terminology would require renaming "screen" to "display", and changing "screen" to refer to the sum of "displays".

-Porting this terminology to the Web could make the API clearer.
-There are discrepancies between the current implementations of the `Screen` and `Window` interfaces that complicate the naming issue.
-On one hand, the `Screen` interface already uses the word "screen" to represent a unit of rendering space, i.e. `window.screen` returns a different object if the window is moved to a different monitor.
-On the other hand, the `Window` interface returns coordinates for a window relative to the entire screen space rather than relative to the display to which the window belongs, e.g. for a window positioned on the rightmost monitor of a 2-monitor setup, `window.screenX` returns a number larger than the width of the leftmost monitor.
+The `Window` interface exposes a few screen-related properties of its own, `window.screenX` and `window.screenY`.
+These align more closely with the OS terminology, in that they return coordinates for a window relative to the entire screen space rather than relative to the display to which the window belongs.
+For example, given a window positioned to the right of the primary monitor, `window.screenX` returns a number larger than the width of the primary monitor.
+So using the OS API terminology would require no changes to the `Window` interface implementation.

 ### **`navigator`** vs `Window`/`WorkerGlobalScope`
 somethin or other